 The language of diplomacy is a cultural construct that tells us what to say and how to say it in social and professional situations.
 Diplomacy tells us how to be polite and show respect while still communicating in a clear manner.
 While most children learn diplomatic language from their parents, and later in school, ideas of what is and is not polite vary widely between languages and their associated cultures.

 Does your team need to speak more diplomatically?
-Read more about our customized in-company training.
+Discover more about our customized In Company English training.

 Knowing a set of diplomatic phrases is not enough, however.
 L2 speakers must understand the context and underlying intent, which is often to show empathy – and try to access these feelings within themselves.
 Without that grounding, diplomatic language can sound fake and forced, which is almost worse than no diplomacy at all.